thriveweb/deking-new/content/posts/2018-10-30-pros-and-cons-of-eco-friendly-decking.md

     Eco Friendly Decking - Pro and Cons: Eco decking is becoming increasing popular.
 There are many reasons for eco decking.
 Here are the pros and cons listed.
-  title: Eco Friendly Decking - Pro and Cons
+  title: Pros and Cons of Eco Friendly Decking | Deking Decks
 ---
 Eco decking is becoming increasing popular.
 There are many reasons for this – the pros and cons of an eco deck are listed below.